edenmitzafon/Finance/README.md

 1. **`register` - Allows a user to register for an account.
 The username and the hashed password are submitted via Flask and stored in a SQL database.
   ![project-screenshot1]
-The password is validated against several criteria including:**
+The password is validated (both in Python and in Javascript) against several criteria including:**

     * Password must contain between 8-20 characters.
     * Password must contain at least 1 number.